Alphaly2K/Alphaly2K/README.md

 # Hi there 👋

 - I am a senior high school student from China.
-- I'm learning C++ and next.js now.
+- I'm learning Rust now.
 - I can speak Chinese, English and little Japanese(maybe some Esperanto, too).
-- I'm working on a WebApi project currently.
+- I'm working on interpreter currently.

 ## My GitHub Stats